amninder-dhillon/PredictingSongPopularity/README.md

 ## Getting Started
 In order to run the jupyter notebook, you will need csv file with all the data in it.
 You can get that file from [here](https://www.dropbox.com/s/hfub80ykvonhecg/msd_summary.csv?dl=0).
 Place this file in assets directory, then you can run the jupyter notebook.
 If you just want to look at the results then take a look at the [slides](https://github.com/amninder-dhillon/PredictingSongPopularity/blob/master/assets/Predicting_Song_Popularity.pdf)
+## References
+- Thierry Bertin-Mahieux, Daniel P.W.
+Ellis, Brian Whitman, and Paul Lamere.
+The Million Song Dataset.
+In Proceedings of the 12th International Society for Music Information Retrieval Conference (ISMIR 2011), 2011.